microsoft/appcenter-sdk-react-native/README.md

 ### 3.1 Intercom

-If you have further questions, want to provide feedback or you are running into issues, log in to the [Mobile Center portal](https://mobile.azure.com) and use the blue Intercom button on the bottom right to start a conversation with us.
+If you have further questions, want to provide feedback or you are running into issues, log in to the [AppCenter portal](https://appcenter.ms) and use the blue Intercom button on the bottom right to start a conversation with us.

 ### 3.2 Twitter
 We're on Twitter as [@mobilecenter](https://www.twitter.com/mobilecenter).